xwmx/nb/README.md

 `Optional`

-A markdown `h1` element consisting of the content of the `<title>` of the bookmarked HTML page, if present, followed by the domain within parentheses.
+A markdown `h1` heading containing the content of the bookmarked page's HTML `<title>` tag, if present, followed by the domain within parentheses.

 ##### Examples